quijaman1988/SusanBuckDWAnotes/03_Laravel/00_OOP_Primer.md

+Laravel is built with Object Oriented PHP, so understanding the fundamentals of Object Oriented Programming (OOP) will help you better understand Laravel.

+In the following OOP primer, I'll cover the essentials.

+For a more in-depth look at OOP in PHP, refer to the following resources:

+* [tutsplus.com: OOP PHP for Beginners](http://net.tutsplus.com/tutorials/php/object-oriented-php-for-beginners/)
+* Skim or Bookmark: [PHP.net OOP](http://www.php.net/manual/en/language.oop5.php)

+---

 Object Oriented Programming (OOP) helps create clean, maintainable, reusable code.

 OOP provides more organization and structure than *procedural programming* (*do this, then this, then this*).

-The following is a quick summary of the OOP concepts that will help you better understand working with Laravel.

-For a more in-depth look at OOP in PHP:

-* [tutsplus.com: OOP PHP for Beginners](http://net.tutsplus.com/tutorials/php/object-oriented-php-for-beginners/)
-* Skim or Bookmark: [PHP.net OOP](http://www.php.net/manual/en/language.oop5.php)

 ## Classes